 Whats Included?

-- Sagarmatha National park fee and Khumbu Pasang Lhamu Rural Municipality entrance fee.
+- Sagarmatha National Park fee and Khumbu Pasang Lhamu Rural Municipality entrance fee.

-- Kathmandu- Lukla – Kathmandu flight ticket with Airport departure tax.
+- Kathmandu-Lukla–Kathmandu flight ticket with Airport departure tax.

-- First Aids Kid.
+- First Aid Kid.

 - Duffel Bag.